SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     Finalize Enrollment                Finalize an enrollment (mark it as completed) Delete Enrollment                  Delete an enrollment
-    Find Enrollments                   Retrieve a list of enrollments which match passed in search criteria Send Buffer                        Send a buffer (image, etc.)
+    Find Enrollments                   Retrieve a list of enrollments which match passed in search criteria Read Enrollment Results            Retrieve the result of the processing of the enrollment Send Buffer                        Send a buffer (image, etc.)
     Get Buffer                         Get a buffer
     --------------------------------- -----------------------------------------------------------------------------------